-You could get a bursary to help with education-related costs if you're aged 16 to 19 and:
+You could get a bursary to help with education-related costs if you are aged 16 to 19 and:

-- studying at a publicly funded school or college in England not a university - on a training course, including unpaid work experience
+- studying at a publicly funded school or college in England not a university - on a training course, including unpaid work experience.

-A publicly funded school is one that doesn't charge you for attending it
+A publicly funded school is one that does not charge you for attending it.